 Students will keep an online journal in the form of a "blog".
 They will write weekly about different subjects each quarter.
 Blogs will be due by Sunday at 6pm.
 Students are required to make 2 comments on other blogs, which are due by Sunday at midnight.
 Late blogs or comments will not be graded.
 Blogs and comments cannot be made any earlier than one week.
-For students with internet access problems, it is suggested that blogs be completed before leaving school for the weekend.
+For students with internet access problems, it is suggested that blogs be completed before leaving school for the weekend; old blog entries can be commented on in case no other students have written that week.
+The topics for the year are: